kubevirt/user-guide/docs/operations/snapshot_restore_api.md

 Keep `VirtualMachineSnapshots` (and their corresponding `VirtualMachineSnapshotContents`) around as long as you may want to restore from them again.

-Feel free to delete `larry-restore` as it is not needed once the restore is complete.
+Feel free to delete `restore-larry` as it is not needed once the restore is complete.